josephadolfomb/shopi/README.md

 This project is an E-Commerce Website developed using React, Vite & Tailwind CSS.

+Final proyect for the course of React on Platzi repo, made by teffcode and Platzi team.

 ## Skills

 React, Vite, TailWindCSS, Context, HeroIcons & Netlify Deploy.